javiersan18/Fake-Data-Generator/README.md

 Its useful for generating fake data to test Big Data tools like Apache Flume, Apache Kafka, Apache Spark-Streaming and connecting all of them together.

-It is inspired (fork) by the work of [Fake-Apache-Log-Generator](https://github.com/kiritbasu/Fake-Apache-Log-Generator) and utilizes the library [Faker](https://github.com/joke2k/faker/) library to generate realistic data.
+It is inspired (fork) by the work of [Fake-Apache-Log-Generator](https://github.com/kiritbasu/Fake-Apache-Log-Generator) and utilizes the [Faker](https://github.com/joke2k/faker/) library to generate realistic data.

 ***